Midtown Family Medicine update 1-1-23

 MFM is open and seeing patients via telemedicine and in office!

-MFM staff have all received both doses of the Pfizer vaccine.
+MFM staff have all received both doses and boosters of the Pfizer vaccine.
 We continue to follow public health guidelines including masking/sanitizing hands and socially distancing.
 We do not know that we will be completely safe from harboring virus and transmitting the virus.
 We will be very safe from contracting the virus and dying.
 This gives our staff a major advantage in protection and safety.

 MFM has open patient slots available for patient care every day for in-office and telehealth visits.
 We are not seeing COVID-19 patients or any patient with symptoms vaguely similar to COVID-19 (or have risk factors for exposure) in the office.
 We see and manage COVID-19 patients and those at risk with telehealth.
 For nearly all insurances we can offer telehealth visits.
 If a visit requires an in-office visit we have refined our processes to minimize exposure.

 Masking has been shown to be critical to prevent spread of COVID-19.
-Out of respect to others and to help prevent further infections in the community we should all wear masks when inside common areas with others.
+Out of respect to others and to help prevent further infections in the community we should all wear masks when inside common areas with others again.
 Wearing or not wearing a mask is not a political statement.
 I am not sure how best to state this with love and respect.
 I can state that thousands of health care workers have died due to COVID-19 and we can help save more health care workers lives by wearing masks.
 I can state that I do not like wearing a mask for so many reasons and I wear it every time I should because we can all be asymptomatic and spread the infection.
 Please wear a mask.

 We are socially distancing in the office as much as is possible.
 Please limit the number of family/friends to one or none.
 If you prefer, waiting in your car until we are ready for you is an option.
 Call the office on your arrival to the parking lot and we will call you when we are ready for you to come in and take you directly to your exam room after you wash your hands.
 Please bring a mask or we have masks available as well.